gottacatchenall/ms_mechanism_inference_simulation/manuscript.md

 Which ones make effective predictions?
 What models do we use to fit empirical data to simulated (generative adversarial networks, MCMC-ABC methods, etc.)

+Caveats on more complex models for this simple example.

+Refer to up-to-date resources on model fitting an assessment.

 # Predictive ecology as a scientific epistemology